TheBrimberry/openea/README.md

 ## Contributing

-We welcome contributions from the community to improve the FxChartAI Algorithm Trading EA.
-If you have ideas or improvements that can help the algorithm reach 100% accurate trade decisions, please:
+We welcome contributions from the community to improve the FxChartAI AI-Agent Trading EA.
+If you have ideas or improvements that can help the agent get closer to 100% accurate trade decisions, please:

 - Fork this repository.
 - Create a feature branch and implement your changes.